back to top

 There is also no risk of age-related macular degeneration or blindness.
 The amount of blue light emitted from electronic devices is not harmful to the retina or any other parts of the eye.

 Although people often associate blue light with computers and phones, the largest source of blue light is sunlight.
-Other sources include fluorescent light, compact fluorescent light bulbs, and LED lights.
-However, excessive exposure to ultraviolet light from the Sun increases the risk of eye diseases, including cataracts, growths on the eye, and cancer.
-Not getting enough Sun could also increase the risk of myopia (nearsightedness) in teens and young adults.
+Other sources include fluorescent lights, compact fluorescent light bulbs, and LED lights.
+However, excessive exposure to ultraviolet light from the sun increases the risk of eye diseases, including cataracts, growths in the eye, and cancer.
+Not getting enough sun could also increase the risk of myopia (nearsightedness) in teens and young adults.

 • Boosts memory and cognitive function